-What is a system image?
+What is a Windows system image?

-A Windows system image is an exact copy of the system partition or entire hard drive (if the disk only has one partition with Windows installed on), including operating system(OS), System Reserved Partition/EFI System Partition (ESP), recovery partition, boot sectors, custom settings and all programs installed & files saved on those partitions.
+A Windows system image is an exact copy of the system partition or entire hard drive (with Windows installed), including operating system(OS), System Reserved Partition/EFI System Partition (ESP), recovery partition, boot sectors, custom settings, and all programs installed & files saved on those partitions.

 When should I create a system image backup?